How to hold a violin bow

 Bow pressure is a crucial aspect of playing the violin.
 Finding the right balance of pressure on the bow hair is essential for producing the desired sound.
 Too much pressure can result in a harsh and scratchy tone, while too little pressure can lead to a weak and light sound.

-See also How far to doncaster
+See also How to insert table of figures in word

 The amount of bow pressure needed depends on the specific passage and musical expression desired.
 Generally, a relatively firm and consistent pressure is applied for a strong and full sound, while a lighter pressure is used for a softer and more delicate tone.